twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
 * The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
-Windows 2000 & above displays a critical error saying "List index out of bounds (0)" if done repeatedly.
+Windows 2000 & above shows a critical error that reads **List index out of bounds** with the number zero if done repeatedly.
 * Exiting the program when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* The program displays a critical error saying "Access violation" when exiting while during some operations – the font(s) may be invalid.
+* The program displays an access violation critical error when exiting while during some operations – the font(s) may be invalid.
 * Glyphs stored in the clipboard (version 1.0 until 6.0) will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
 Version 7.0 & above currently stores the words **Font Data**.
 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.